 Because of the value of those elements, many businesses sell for one to four times their cash flows with prices that can range from thousands to millions of dollars.

-Here's the good news: You can acquire most of the funds you need to purchase a business through SBA loans, seller financing, or other financing options.
+Here’s the good news: You can acquire most of the funds you need for buying an established business through SBA loans, seller financing, or other financing options.
 But keep in mind that the process to attain funding can be lengthy, and the funding comes at a cost.

 Steep learning curve.